cybozu-go/goma/USAGE.md

 ### /verbosity

-GET will return the current verbosity such as "info" or "error".
+GET will return the current verbosity.
+Possible values are: "critical", "error", "warning", "info", and "debug".

 PUT or POST will modify the verbosity as given by the request body.
 The request content-type should be `text/plain`.